Are you struggling with whether to use JavaScript or TypeScript for your next big project?

 (Debugging – JavaScript)

-Unlike JavaScript, TypeScript catches errors at compile time, allowing you to identify and fix issues before running the code.
+Unlike JavaScript, TypeScript catches errors at compile time, allowing TypeScript developers to identify and fix issues before running the code.
 Early error detection reduces the likelihood of runtime errors and makes the debugging process more straightforward.
 By enforcing code constraints during development, TypeScript helps create more robust and reliable applications.

 (Error Handling – TypeScript)